 The Times Higher Education World Reputation Rankings are created using the world’s largest invitation-only academic opinion survey – a unique piece of research.

-We have also achieved a fair distribution of survey responses across the regions.
-A total of 19 per cent of responses hail from North America.
-The rest of the responses break down as follows: 33 per cent from the Asia Pacific region, 27 per cent from Western Europe, 11 per cent from Eastern Europe, 6 per cent from Latin America, 3 per cent from the Middle East and 2 per cent from Africa.
+We have also maintained a fair distribution of survey responses across the regions.
+A total of 22 per cent of responses hail from North America.
+The rest of the responses break down as follows: 33 per cent from the Asia Pacific region, 25 per cent from Western Europe, 11 per cent from Eastern Europe, 5 per cent from Latin America, 3 per cent from the Middle East and 2 per cent from Africa.

-Where countries were over- or under-represented, THE’s data team weighted the responses to more closely reflect the actual geographical distribution of scholars, based on United Nations data.
+Where countries were over- or under-represented, THE ’s data team weighted the responses to more closely reflect the actual geographical distribution of scholars, based on UN data.

 In the survey, scholars are questioned at the level of their specific subject discipline.
 They are not asked to create a ranking themselves or to list a large range of institutions, but to name no more than 15 universities that they believe are the best in each category (research and teaching), based on their own experience.